A modular compactification of $\mathcal{M}_{1,n}$ from $A_\infty$-structures

 compatible with $\de$, and we claim that the projection to $\OO_S$ induced by $\tau_1$ is given by the residue at $p_i$.
 Indeed, we can replace $C$ by an open neighborhood of $p_i$, smooth over $S$, in which case this is standard. \ed

-Let us fix a nonzero generator $\omega \in H^0(C, \omega_C)$.
+Assume $(C,p_\bullet)$ satisfies (1) and (2), and let us fix a nonzero generator $\omega \in H^0(C, \omega_C)$.
 Note that by Lemma \ref{diff-restriction-lem}, $\omega$ does not vanish at any of the marked points $p_i$.
 Below we will use this generator to define residues of rational functions at points $p_i$.

 The cases $n=1,2$ require special attention depending on the characteristic of $k$, which we will come back to later (see Sections \ref{case2} and \ref{case1}).
 For now, we assume that $n \geq 3$.

 Note that we have $H^1(C,\OO_C(p_i))=0$, hence for each $i\neq j$ we have $h^1(\OO_C(p_i+p_j))=0$ and $h^0(\OO_C(p_i+p_j))=2$.
 By the residue theorem (see Lemma \ref{residue-lem}), for each $i\neq j$ there exist $h_{ij}\in H^0(C,\OO(p_i+p_j))$ such that